openapi-processor/openapi-processor-spring/README.md

 # Status

-(September 2019) this is work in progress.
+(October 2019) this is work in progress.

 current status & limitations: